tfreifeld/Hurricane-Simulator-Probabilistic-Reasoning/README.md

 # Hurricane-Simulator-Probabilistic-Reasoning
 An assigmnet I made for an intro course on Artificial Intelligence.
 The program constructs a Bayesian Network from a graph, which represents an hurricane evacuation scenario.
-The network is composed of Flood and Evacuees nodes for every vertex which represent whether there is a flood or evacuees in that vertex, and a Blockage node for every edge.
+The network is composed of Flood and Evacuees nodes for every vertex (which represent whether there is a flood or evacuees in that vertex), and a Blockage node for every edge.
 The user can input evidence, and based on that run a probabilistic reasoning algorithm to get the probabilities of floods, blockages, evacuees or open paths in the graph.